aurelia-plugins/aurelia-plugins-google-places-autocomplete/README.md

   aurelia.use
     .plugin('aurelia-plugins-google-places-autocomplete', config => {
       config.options({
-        apiScriptLoadedEvent: 'aurelia-plugins:google-maps:api-script-loaded', // if loadApiScript is false, the event that is published to know when the Google Maps API is completely loaded
+        apiScriptLoadedEvent: 'aurelia-plugins:google-maps:api-script-loaded', // if loadApiScript is false, the event that is subscribed to to know when the Google Maps API is loaded by another plugin
         key: '', // your Google API key retrieved from the Google Developer Console
         language: 'nl', // see https://developers.google.com/maps/documentation/javascript/localization
         libraries: 'places', // see https://developers.google.com/maps/documentation/javascript/libraries